Cowboys Return 18 Starters, Including 9 on Offense, 8 on Defense and 1 on Special Teams

-Vigen, who played tight end at NDSU from 1993-97, began his college coaching career as a graduate assistant for the Bison from 1998-2000.
-He became a full-time coach in 2001, coaching the NDSU quarterbacks and tight ends for the 2001 and `02 seasons.
+Vigen began his college coaching career as a graduate assistant for the Bison from 1998-2000.
+He became a full-time coach in 2001, coaching the NDSU tight ends in 2001 and the quarterbacks in 2002.
 He remained at his alma mater as the running backs coach in 2003 when Craig Bohl became head coach of the Bison.
 From 2004-08, Vigen was elevated to passing game coordinator and quarterbacks coach, and in 2009 he was named offensive coordinator and continued to coach the Bison QBs.

 He coached two-time All-America tight end Jared Peck in 2000 and 2001.
 Peck went on to sign a free-agent contract with the Denver Broncos.